The Ombudsman’s office’s enquiry service is accessible to those with hearing impairments through a national relay service.

 See the Children and Young People page for more information.

-The office provides an interpreting and translation service on request to assist people from culturally diverse backgrounds to access our services.
-Alternatively, the office accepts phone calls and correspondence from representatives on behalf of complainants.
+The office provides an interpreting and translation service to assist people from culturally diverse backgrounds.
+We also accept phone calls and correspondence from representatives of complainants.

-The office also provides information brochures about the Ombudsman and the process for making a complaint to our office in a number of different languages.
+We also provide information in a number of different languages.
 See the Community Languages page for more information.